Dohasan: First Battle of Adobe Walls

-Other than the extraordinary length of his service as Principal Chief, and being the last Principal Chief of the free Kiowa, Dohäsan will be remembered in military history for commanding the Native American forces at the First Battle of Adobe Walls.
+Dohäsan is remembered in military history for commanding the Native American forces at the First Battle of Adobe Walls.

 The first battle of Adobe Walls occurred on November 26, 1864, in the vicinity of Adobe Walls, the ruins of William Bent's abandoned adobe trading post and saloon near the Canadian River in Hutchinson County, Texas.
 The battle was one of the largest engagements in terms of numbers between European-Americans and Indians on the Great Plains, and the largest engagement ever between the Comanche and Kiowa and their allies, against the non-Natives.
 It came about because Gen. James H. Carleton, commander of the military district of New Mexico, decided to punish Comanche and Kiowa attacks on Santa Fe wagon trains.
 The Indians saw the wagon trains as trespassers who killed buffalo and other game the Indians needed to survive.

 Col. Christopher (Kit) Carson, was given command of the First Cavalry, New Mexico Volunteers, and told to proceed and campaign against the winter campgrounds of the Comanches and Kiowas.
 This was the second invasion of the heart of the Comancheria, after the Antelope Hills Expedition.
 The campgrounds in question were reported to be somewhere on the south side of the Canadian River.
 On November 10, 1864 Carson started from Fort Bascom with 335 cavalry, and 75 Ute and Jicarilla Apache scouts.
 Those Carson had recruited from Lucien Maxwell's ranch near Cimarron, New Mexico.
 On November 12, 1864, Carson’s force, supplied with two mountain howitzers under the command of Lt.
 George H. Pettis, twenty-seven wagons, an ambulance, and forty-five days' rations, proceeded down the Canadian River into the Texas Panhandle.
 Carson had decided to march first to Adobe Walls, which he was familiar with from his employment there by Bent over 20 years earlier.
 Inclement weather, including an early snow storm, caused slow progress, and on November 25, 1864, the First Cavalry reached Mule Springs, in Moore County, approximately 30 mi west of Adobe Walls.
 Scouts reported the presence of a large Indian encampment at Adobe Walls, and Carson ordered his cavalry forward, to be followed by the wagons and howitzers.